PALEOCURRICULUM VITAE

 Technical papers –

 Evidence for avian-mammalian aerobic capacity and thermoregulation in Mesozoic dinosaurs.
-In The Complete Dinosaur II, in press.
+In The Complete Dinosaur, 2nd edition, 2012

 A revised taxonomy of the iguanodont dinosaur genera and species.
 Cretaceous Research, 2008